FIGHT YOUR TICKET!

 An HTO designation in Florida means an automatic five-year license revocation.

-Trying to navigate a situation this serious without legal guidance can make things more difficult.
+Trying to handle a situation this serious without legal guidance can make things more difficult.
 An attorney whose practice focuses on traffic law can help you understand all your options, challenge the suspension if possible, and walk you through every step of the reinstatement process.
-Our goal is to protect your license and your record.

 Common Questions About Florida License Suspensions